 Only applications submitted via the online form will be considered.
 Applications may not be submitted via printed forms, FAX, e-mail, or CDs and other digital media.

 The Skatepark Project approves grant requests twice a year.
-To be considered within a calendar semester, applications should be submitted via the online Grant Application on or before the dates posted at the top of this page.
+To be considered within a calendar semester, applications should be submitted via the online Grant Application on or before the dates posted below.
 All required supporting documents must be postmarked within one business day following the Grant Application deadline.

 The Skatepark Project offers grants twice a year.
 All dates are subject to change.